antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 Warning CA1416: 'DirectorySecurity' is unsupported on 'Linux'
 ```

-The correct way to handle this is to move all of my platform specific code inside the `else` statement.
+The correct way to handle this is to move all my platform specific code inside the `else` statement.

 ```csharp
 private static string GetLoggingPath()